projectcontour/contour/design/ingressroute-design.md

   # routes contains the set of routes for this virtual host.
   # routes must _always_ be present and non empty.
   # routes can be present in any order, and will be matched from most to least
+  # specific, however as this is a vertex, only prefixes that match the prefix
-  # specific, prefixes defined here are appended to those delegated to this object.
+  # that delegated to this object.
   routes:
-  # each route in this object is appended to the prefix which delegated to this object, so any path displayed here will be appended to the root
+  # each route in this object must start with /finance as this was the prefix which
+  # delegated to this object.
-  - match: /
+  - match: /finance
     service:
     - name: finance-app
       port: 9999
-  - match: /static # Full path is: www.google.com/finance/static (also all aliases)
+  - match: /finance/static
     service:
     - name: finance-static-content
       port: 8080
-  - match: /partners
+  - match: /finance/partners
-    # delegate the /partners prefix to the partners namespace
+    # delegate the /finance/partners prefix to the partners namespace
     delegate:
       name: finance-partners
-      namespace: partners # www.google.com/finance/partners is delegated (also aliases)
+      namespace: partners
 ```

 ### Load Balancing